pedscoffee/PhysicianPromptEngineering/about.md

             <h3 class="card-title">Education</h3>
           </div>
           <div class="card-body">
             <p>All content is for informational and educational purposes only.
-Do not use any tools not formally approved by your institutional policies and always check with your IT department before making any changes to your workflow.</p>
+Only use tools formally approved by your institutional policies.
+Always consult your IT department before changing your workflow.</p>
           </div>
         </div>
       </div>